 Trading based on trend strength, rather than just on trend direction, increases your chances of being able to maximize potential trend trading profits.
 Momentum scanners can help you get into a new trend near the beginning and also warn you to take profits and get out before a market reversal occurs.

 We noted above that momentum trading is primarily technical in nature (although stock scanners do allow you to input fundamental data requirements, such as minimum profit margin or earnings per share growth).
+Using a free version of a stock screener can be beneficial for new traders to test the tools and understand their functionality before committing to a paid plan.

 Relying on technical analysis leaves you exposed to having your trade undone by “real world” events.
 A stock can have all the positive momentum in the world but drop like a rock in reaction to a bad economic report.